By Lori Erickson

 Located between the gold-domed Iowa State Capitol and the east bank of the Des Moines River, the lively area known as the East Village is one of the most historic parts of Des Moines.
 Loft-style housing, quirky boutiques and trendy eateries make it a magnet for locals and visitors alike.
 Shop places like Domestica for locally made gifts, Raygun for sassy t-shirts, Raccoon Forks Trading Company for antiques, and Sticks for home décor.
 Then browse the shelves while sipping a latte at Plain Talk Books.

 Lauded in 2010 as one of the National Historic Trust’s Dozen Distinctive Destinations, Cedar Falls has more than 30 stores lining the brick streets of its downtown.
-Shops include Miss Wonderful, which specializes in vintage clothing, and The Vintage Iron Co., which sells handcrafted iron décor.
+The Vintage Iron Co. sells handcrafted iron décor.
 Hatchlings & Hens is the place to go if you have a baby shower in your future.
 And Singlespeed Brewing offers libations to sooth the worn-out shopper.

 Sioux City’s downtown, which is known for its stately Romanesque Revival architecture, is undergoing a revitalization.
 Stores in the Historic 4th Street District include Beth’s Flowers on Fourth, a gift, home décor, and floral shop, and Studio 427, an interior design firm that also sells home accessories.
 You’ll find many more items at Antiques on Historic Fourth, which has 6,000 square feet of merchandise offered by multiple dealers.